blbadger/blbadger.github.io/neural-networks.md

 ![gradients]({{https://blbadger.github.io}}/neural_networks/gradients_start_eval.gif)

-Regularization methods are implemented in order to decrease the distance between training and test accuracy, and are thus important for a model to prevent overfitting.
+Regularization is the process of reducing the test error without necessarily reducing training error, and is thus important for overfitting.
 One nearly ubiquitous regularization strategy is dropout, which is where individual neurons are stochastically de-activated during training in order to force the model to learn a family of closely related functions rather than only one.
 It might be assumed that dropout prevents this difference in $\nabla_x J(O(\theta; a))$ between minibatches during training, but we see the opposite: instead, dropout leads to extremely unstable gradient vectors

 ![gradients]({{https://blbadger.github.io}}/neural_networks/gradients_epoch10.gif)